 AH 111.
-Therapeutic Nutrition
+Therapeutic Nutrition (O)

 This course will enable the student to apply fundamentals of nutrition to the promotion and maintenance of health and dietary support in the treatment of clients with common health disorders.
 The student will examine the six classes of nutrients, digestion, metabolism, weight management, nutrition throughout the lifecycle, and the interaction between diet, health, and disease.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 AH 117.
-Home Health Aide
+Home Health Aide (O)

 This course will enable the student to augment the necessary knowledge, skills, and abilities to give basic nursing care in the home, under the supervision of a registered nurse.
 The student will prepare to take the State of Kansas Certified Home Health Aide State test.
 Prerequisite(s): AH 122 with a C or better, or active Kansas Certified Nurse Aide.
-Credits: 2
+Credits: 2 Note(s) O - This course is offered online.